Salt and Pepper Tofu

 Frequently asked questions

-Removing water from tofu by pressing it is great for frying because it helps the tofu absorb more flavor and get extra crispy.
+Removing water from tofu by pressing it is excellent for frying, because it helps the tofu absorb more flavor and get extra crispy.
+And yes, even extra-firm tofu.

 Salt and Pepper Tofu